-Wilber was the representative for New York’s 24th congressional district and was a Republican.
+Wilber was the representative for New York’s 24th congressional district as a Republican.
 He served from 1889 to 1891.

 He was previously the representative for New York’s 24th congressional district as a Republican from 1887 to 1889; the representative for New York’s 21st congressional district as a Republican from 1879 to 1881; and the representative for New York’s 20th congressional district as a Republican from 1873 to 1875.